pdpipe/pdpipe/README.rst

 * **Extra infromative naming:** Meant to make pipelines very readable, understanding their entire flow by pipeline stages names; e.g. ColDrop vs. ValDrop instead of an all-encompassing Drop stage emulating the ``pandas.DataFrame.drop`` method.
 * **Data science-oriented naming** (rather than statistics).
 * **A functional approach:** Pipelines never change input DataFrames.
 Nothing is done "in place".
-* **Opinionated operations:** Help novices avoid mistake by default appliance of good practices; e.g., binarizing (creating dummy variables) a column will drop one of the resulting columns by default, to avoid `the dummy variable trap`_ (perfect `multicollinearity`_).
+* **Opinionated operations:** Help novices avoid mistake by default appliance of good practices; e.g., one-hot-encoding (creating dummy variables) a column will drop one of the resulting columns by default, to avoid `the dummy variable trap`_ (perfect `multicollinearity`_).
 * **Machine learning-oriented:** The target use case is transforming tabular data into a vectorized dataset on which a machine learning model will be trained; e.g., column transformations will drop the source columns to avoid strong linear dependence.

 .. _`the dummy variable trap`: http://www.algosome.com/articles/dummy-variable-trap-regression.html